tronprotocol/pm/TRON Core Devs Meetings/Meeting 57.md

 - **Aiden**

-    The community has basically reached a consensus on the core technical points, and we're ready to proceed for Mainnet.
+    The community has basically reached a consensus on the core technical points, and we're ready to proceed with Mainnet.
 We just need to finalize the exact proposal submission time, and the community will keep following up on the progress.

 - **Murphy**